-Place watch glass on electronic balance Tare balance with watch glass Add flash paper to watch glass Students observe mass of paper Light the paper on fire Complete drawing and questions on the worksheet
+- 1. Place watch glass on electronic balance Tare balance with watch glass - 2.
+Add flash paper to watch glass Students observe mass of paper Light the paper on fire - 3.
+Complete drawing and questions on the worksheet

-I can communicate my existing ideas about conservation of mass.
+• I can communicate my existing ideas about conservation of mass.

-ADI Physical Science Lab 4: Conservation of Mass including Investigation Proposal C
+ADI Physical Science Lab 4^{\$\$}: Conservation of Mass including Investigation Proposal C

-I can design an investigation to determine if mass is conserved in a chemical reaction.
+• I can design an investigation to determine if mass is conserved in a chemical reaction.

-- 1. Kesler Stations: Balancing Chemical Equations
+Kesler Stations^{\$\$}: Balancing Chemical Equations

-- 2. POGIL Relative Mass and the Mole
+POGIL^{\$\$}: Relative Mass and the Mole

-- 3. POGIL Mole Ratios
+POGIL^{\$\$}: Mole Ratios

-I can recognize whether a chemical equation is balanced or not.

-I can use the mole to convert from atoms to grams.

-I can calculate the mass of any component of a reaction, given any other component.
+- I can recognize whether a chemical equation is balanced or not.
+I can relate balanced equation the law of conservation of mass.
+I can use the mole to convert from atoms to grams. - I can calculate the mass of any component of a reaction, given any other component.
+I can relate balanced equation the law of conservation of mass.

-- 1. cK-12 Chemical Equations
+Reading: CK-12 Chemical Equations

-- 2. cK-12 Balancing Equations

-- 3. cK-12 Molar Mass
+- Reading: CK-12 Balancing Equations - Reading: CK-12 Molar Mass

-- 4. cK-12 Avogadro's Number
+Reading: CK-12 Avogadro's Number

-- 5. cK-12 Conversions Between Moles and Atoms

-- 6. cK-12 Conversions Between Moles and Mass

-- 7. cK-12 Conversions Between Mass and Number of Particles

-- 8. cK-12 Mole Ratios

-- 9. cK-12 Mass-Mole and Mole-Mass Stoichiometry

-- 10. cK-12 Mass-Mass Stoichiometry

-- 11. Law of Conservation of Matter Notes

-- 12. Balancing Equations Notes

-- 13. Conversion Notes

-- 14. Balancing and Mole Graphic Organizer Review
+- Reading: CK-12: Conversions Between Moles and Atoms - Reading: CK-12: Conversions Between Moles and Mass - Reading: CK-12: Conversions Between Mass and Number of Particles - Reading: CK-12: Mole Ratios - Reading: CK-12: Mass-Mole and Mole-Mass Stoichiometry - Reading: CK-12: Mass-Mass Stoichiometry - Law of Conservation of Matter Notes - Balancing Equations Notes - Conversion Notes - Balancing and Mole Graphic Organizer Review

-- 15. Stoichiometry Notes
+Stoichiometry Notes

-I can recognize whether a chemical equation is balanced or not.

-I can use the mole to convert from atoms to grams.

-I can calculate the mass of any component of a reaction, given any other component.
+- I can recognize whether a chemical equation is balanced or not. - I can relate balanced equation the law of conservation of mass.
+I can use the mole to convert from atoms to grams. - I can calculate the mass of any component of a reaction, given any other component. - I can relate balanced equation the law of conservation of mass.